amenti4k/amenti4k.github.io/_posts/2025-08-15-Compute-Is-Labor-AI-Native-Operator-PE.md

 Second, the operators moved.
 General Catalyst didn't just blog about "Health Assurance"; they stood up vehicles to buy and modernize care delivery, then set up staged platforms (yes, including HATCo and the Crescendo playbook) to fuse AI with ops.
 If you squint, it's not "AI for hospitals," it's "own the workflows, then let AI run inside them."
 That's not a press release; that's an operating thesis.

 Third, the outliers proved distribution > demos.
 Metropolis couldn't get every legacy parking operator to adopt computer-vision gates on vibes alone.
-So they raised ~$1.7–1.8B and bought SP+ outright for ~$1.5B.
+So they raised ~$1.7--1.8B and bought SP+ outright for ~$1.5B.
 When the software wedge stalls, you buy the market and install the wedge from the inside.
 Call it "growth buyout," call it "VBO," call it whatever you want, the point is simple: own the cash flows, then refactor the work.

 If you want a 30-year control group for how compounding actually works, look at Constellation Software.
 A thousand-plus vertical acquisitions.
 A near-religious bias to not sell.
 And value created by letting each business keep its domain weirdness while sharing invisible systems of capital allocation and learning.
 Now imagine that same architecture when the shared substrate isn't just best practices, it's an AI that actually executes the work.
 The compounding stops being quarterly memos; it becomes operational.

 Of course venture noticed.
 Slow Ventures formalized a name for it, Growth Buyouts, and made the obvious point everyone whispers: if the product is the engine of value creation and M&A is the distribution hack, venture math can work.
 The asterisk is doing the hard part (product) before the fun part (buying things).
 Otherwise you're just stapling dashboards to payroll.

-And yes, skeptics noticed too.
-Benaich and Mrkšić's read is fair: a lot of "AI roll-up" pitch decks confuse operational improvement for a new business model and assume public markets will bless service EBITDA with software multiples.
+<span class="marginnote">A fair counterpoint.
+The gap between "AI-enhanced service business" and "AI-native software business" is enormous.
+Public markets price <span class="inline-code">EBITDA</span> multiples based on durability and scalability -- slapping an LLM on a call center doesn't earn you a SaaS multiple.</span>And yes, skeptics noticed too.
+Benaich and Mrksic's read is fair: a lot of "AI roll-up" pitch decks confuse operational improvement for a new business model and assume public markets will bless service EBITDA with software multiples.
 That only clears if the tech truly rewires unit economics, not if you're role-playing SaaS during diligence and doing people-ops in production.
 The critique is healthy; it forces the bar higher than "we added a bot."

 So what actually has to be true?
 The part we learned in the trenches is that the economics don't flip until you change where the intelligence lives.
 When AI assists, you chip away at latency.
 When AI orchestrates, the middle evaporates.
 In procurement, that meant our 200 if-thens and "configuration jungles" were a symptom, not a system.
 We weren't keeping humans busy; we were papering over the fact that the context a deal needed was scattered across finance, risk, vendor, and ops, so we settled for a jumbled compromise everyone could tolerate and no one could justify.
 Once an orchestrator can see across those silos, policy, history, exceptions, budget, the approvals, reconciliations, and reviews-of-reviews don't get automated; they collapse.